BSC-ES/pyhanami/docs/source/Methodology.md

 <!--TO DO: add examples of the plots.

 TO ADD:
-- TCs: 'per_month', 'per_year', 'climo_mean', 'storm_mean', 'temp_scorr', 'spatial', 'spatial_pcorr' for each metric (counts, tcd, ace, pace, lmi).
-NOTE: no spatial metrics for lmi as it is a latitude. -->
+- TCs: 'per_month', 'per_year', 'climo_mean', 'storm_mean', 'temp_scorr', 'spatial', 'spatial_pcorr' for each metric (counts, tcd, ace, pace, lmi). -->